-Generally, Distributors will require the Chinese trademark registration certificate before signing any distribution agreement with a foreign investor.
-In consequence, a foreign investor should register his trademark in China and wait for the issuance of the certificate before entering a distribution agreement.
-The duration of the procedure of Trademark registration is between 15 to 18 months (from the date the file is accepted by the Trademark Office in China).
+Generally, distributors will require the Chinese trademark registration certificate before signing any distribution agreement with a foreign investor.
+As a consequence, a foreign investor should register his trademark in China and wait for the issuance of the certificate before entering a distribution agreement.
+The duration of the procedure of trademark registration is between 15 to 18 months (from the date the application is accepted by the Trademark Office in China).